 Professor Walter Munk ForMemRS

-Walter has additionally studied irregularities in the Earth’s rotation, along with helping to explain tidal locking, the phenomenon which keeps the near side of the moon facing the Earth.
+Walter studied irregularities in the Earth’s rotation, along with helping to explain tidal locking, the phenomenon which keeps the near side of the moon facing the Earth.
 He proposed Project Mohole — an attempt to bore through the Earth’s crust into the mantle that later inspired the Deep Sea Drilling Project.

 Over his lifetime, Walter received numerous awards in recognition of his work, including the US National Medal of Science in 1983; the Kyoto Prize in 1999; and, in 1993, the first Munk Award, which was named in his honour.
 In addition to being a Foreign Member of the Royal Society, he was elected as a Member of the US National Academy of Sciences.

 Professor Walter Munk ForMemRS died on 8 February 2019.